I will NEVER eat an Impossible Burger. With good reason! Read on to see why

 It’s been praised by the media of the next big food trend, and vegan magazines have even lauded the Impossible Burger and other forms of bio-engineered ‘meat’ as being a great vegan protein alternative.

 But you know what?
 You couldn’t pay me to eat any of the new biotech foods, vegan or not.
+I will never eat an Impossible Burger.
 Here’s why.

 What the heck is heme?

 As a vegan, the biggest criticism I get about my diet is that it’s ‘not healthy’.
 For some, that may be true.
 Although plant based diets are generally healthier than carnivorous ones, I knew a strict vegan woman who was so obese from a steady intake of fried peanut butter and jelly sandwiches, candies, sodas, breads, cakes, chips, and vegan nachos, her doctor said she’d die from a heart attack by the age of 35 if she didn’t drastically change her diet.

 Basically, vegan doesn’t always mean healthy – and biotech meats are just another form of vegan junk food that could potentially do some serious damage to your body.

 The biggest potential harm could come from what’s called heme.
 Heme exists in nature, and is: a substance precursive to hemoglobin, which is necessary to bind oxygen in the bloodstream.
 However, the type used by the Impossible Burger is a highly genetically modified version.
 It was created specifically to imitate the beefy taste and bloody colour of real meat.
 The company has claimed that an independent panel of ‘food experts’ found their version of heme to be safe, but since this is a relatively new compound, no one can say with any certainty what the long-term health effects of consuming it could be.